+It ain't just kitchen slang.
 The meaning of a la carte comes down to us through French.
-In the 19th century, English speakers adopted the phrase to refer to a certain type of menu item and it stuck.
+In the 19th century, English speakers adopted the phrase to refer to a certain type of menu item-occasionally a lamb wine pairing-and it stuck.
 Another word for a la carte is according to the menu or by the menu.

 There’s even a free downloadable a la carte menu template if you’re designing your own.
-Along with an example of what a complete a la carte menu would look like.
+Additionally, we give you an example of what a complete a la carte menu would look like.

 What Does A La Carte Mean?